 “For years, members of this organization have allegedly distributed significant quantities of narcotics throughout Hampton Roads.
 These indictments and arrests represent the dismantling of an allegedly prominent drug trafficking organization responsible for the smuggling, transportation and distribution of substantial quantities of narcotics from Los Angeles to Norfolk.
 This successful investigation demonstrates the commitment of the DEA, FBI and Norfolk Police Department working together to protect the citizens of this community," said Scott W. Hoernke, Acting Special Agent in Charge for the Drug Enforcement Administration’s (DEA) Washington Field Division.

 The U.S. Marshals provided significant assistance with the execution of arrest warrants Tuesday morning.

-Barnes, Dixon, Stepney and Beale have bond hearings in federal court Friday at 2 p.m.
+Barnes, Dixon, Stepney and Beale had bond hearings in federal court on October 19, at 2 p.m.